contralious/Vortex/README.md

+DISCLAIMER: THIS MAY OR MAY NOT BE ALWAYS ACCURATE, YOURE PREDICTING A DICEROLL.
 HOW TO DOWNLOAD?
 Go to releases, then the latest one, then click on the exe, it should start downloading.
 (Source code is there aswell)